BarlowR/robot_localization/Implementation_Plan.md

 * random_noise()
     * Adds random noise to pose from a gaussian distribution with magnitude determined by the certainty property of the ParticleFilter

-#### Methods
-* init(Int n, Tuple bounds)
-    * Int n: number of particles to initialize
-    * Tuple bounds: (x1, x2, y1, y2) distances from the origin to the right, left, top and bottom bounds of the rectangle in qhich to initialize particles
-    * Initializes n particles into the particles array attribute

-* resample(Int n)
-    * Int n: number of particles to resample
-    * Resamples n new particles from the current set of particles using a [stochastic universal sampling method](https://www.youtube.com/watch?v=tvNPidFMY20)